SaadBenatti/Chess/README.md

-"Chess engine with AI in python where a user can play games of chess against different types of AI such as minimax with alpha-beta pruning or Monte Carlo tree search.
+Chess engine with AI in python where a user can play games of chess against different types of AI such as minimax with alpha-beta pruning or Monte Carlo tree search.
 Can also play AI vs AI or User vs User.
-Just run ChessMain.exe with the images in the same directory.